Skip to main content

 Where local authority checks identify that a sponsor and/or address is unsuitable on safeguarding grounds, the local authority should make a decision on the appropriate course of action, subject to the level of risk.
 Local authorities may wish to consider establishing a panel of relevant officers to consider cases.

-Where a person(s) from Ukraine is at risk of immediate harm from a potential host sponsor and the local authority needs the assistance of Border Force to intercept people on arrival, the local authority should log this issue with the UK Government helpdesk (known as Jira).
+Where a person(s) from Ukraine is at risk of immediate harm from a host sponsor and the local authority needs the assistance of Border Force to intercept people on arrival, the local authority should log this issue with the UK Government helpdesk (known as Jira).

 Local authorities will need to register via the same link.
 In raising your Jira ticket, add ‘safeguarding’ to the subject header as these cases are prioritised.